adamlamee/CODINGinK12/index.md

 Practice vector addition while you learn the basics of relativistic kinematics using data from CERN's LHC.

 **Leptonic Decays @ CMS** [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/adamlamee/CODINGinK12/blob/master/notebooks/leptonic-decays.ipynb)
 Apply conservation of charge, energy, and momentum to hunt for particles in data from CERN's LHC; used in Quarknet's Data Camp (grades 9-16).

+We're adding activities all the time.
+Have a suggestion or want to contribute?
+Email adamlamee@gmail.com.